 References

-After you create a search index, you can select an appropriate query type to perform multi-dimensional data queries.
+After you create a search index, select an appropriate query type for multi-dimensional data queries.
 Search index query types include Term query, Terms query, Match all query, Match query, Match phrase query, Prefix query, Suffix query, Range query, Wildcard query, Geo-query, Boolean query, Vector search, Nested query, and Exists query.

-When you query data, you can perform sorting and pagination, highlighting, or collapse (deduplication) operations on the result set.
+When you query data, you can apply sorting and pagination, highlighting, or collapse (deduplication) operations on the result set.

-After you create a search index, you can manage it as required.
+After you create a search index, manage it as needed.
 Management operations include dynamically modifying a schema, Lifecycle management, listing search indexes, querying search index descriptions, and deleting a search index.

-To perform data analytics, such as finding the maximum or minimum value, calculating a sum, or counting rows, you can use the aggregation feature or the SQL query feature.
+To perform data analytics, such as finding the maximum or minimum value, calculating a sum, or counting rows, use the aggregation feature or the SQL query feature.

-To quickly export data without preserving the order of the entire result set, you can use the parallel scan feature.
+To quickly export data without preserving the order of the entire result set, use the parallel scan feature.